Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Complex Teager--Kaiser Energy Operator

 where $\rho=|\bar{x}|'/|\bar{x}|$ and $\omega={\phi}'$ are the instantaneous magnitude and angular rates, respectively.
 Using $\bar{x}' = \bar{\eta} \bar{x}$ and $\bar{x}'' = (\bar{\eta}'+\bar{\eta}^2)\bar{x}$, substitution into~\eqref{eq:psiC} yields:

 Expanding $\bar{\eta}=\rho+\jj\omega$ gives $|\bar{\eta}|^2=\rho^2+\omega^2$ and $\text{Re}(\bar{\eta}'^*+\bar{\eta}^{*2})={\rho}'+\rho^2-\omega^2$, leading to the formula:

-This result generalizes the ESA principle without approximations, and also separates the local energy into two interpretable parts: the rotational component ($2|\bar{x}|^2\omega^2$), and a translation term ($-|\bar{x}|^2\rho'$) that accounts for magnitude variations.
+This continuous-time identity follows directly from the complex-frequency representation and does not rely on the classical ESA approximation in \eqref{eq:psi_x}.
+It assumes, however, that $\bar{x}$ is smooth, nonzero, and that the required derivatives are well defined.
+The identity separates the local energy into two parts: the rotational component ($2|\bar{x}|^2\omega^2$), and a translation term ($-|\bar{x}|^2\rho'$) that accounts for magnitude variations.